amyquinton/amyquinton.github.io/_posts/2019-11-10-drawdown-sdgs.md

 ### From the other perspective, which of the Drawdown Solutions relates to the most SDGs?

-The table below shows our assessment that the [Educating Girls][10] and [Reduced Food Waste][11] drawdown solutions are related to the most SDGs, each applicable to (at least) 6 SDGs:
+The table below shows our assessment that the [Educating Girls][10] and [Reduced Food Waste][11] Drawdown Solutions are related to the most SDGs, each applicable to (at least) 6 SDGs:

 - *Educating Girls:*
   - Climate Action; Gender Equality; No Poverty;	Decent Work and Economic Growth; Reduced Inequality; Quality Education.